croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

 1. How to define global constants.
 2. How to safely share code between model and view.
-3. Using `OncePerFrame` to limit view updates.
+3. Using `"oncePerFrame"` to limit view updates.
 4. How to handle infrequent model updates.
 5. How to set the rate of heartbeat ticks coming from the reflector.